Conditional independence ideals with hidden variables: Proofs of main results

-We now check that rearranging Equation (\ref{eqn:spoly1}) from Case 3(i) gives a reduction of $S(g_1, g_2)$ to zero.
-Note that the value of $b$ is different in the current case to Case 3(i) however the same relation holds by the same proof.
-First, the coefficients of $g_1$ and $g_2$ agree with those from the $S$-polynomial.
-Second, the initial terms of all other terms appearing in the expression are smaller than the cancelled leading terms in the $S$-polynomial.
+We now check that rearranging \eqref{eqn:spoly1} from Case 3.i gives a reduction of $S(g_1, g_2)$ to zero.
+Note that the value of $b$ is different in the current case to Case 3.i; however, the same relation holds by the same proof.